 She learned how to crochet about 6 years ago and quickly became hooked (well it is the best Hobby ever, who can blame her?).
 A few years later, she began challenging herself to create her own designs.
 In 2018, she launched the Loops and Love crochet blog and started on her exciting crochet designing and blogging adventure!

-She loves designing all types of crochet projects like various amigurumi, bags, hats, scarves, items for kids, and home décor items.
-Her crochet patterns feature fun and bright colours as well as step-by-step photos or video tutorials to make them beginner friendly.
+She loves designing many crochet projects like various amigurumi, bags, hats, scarves, items for kids, and home décor items.
+Her crochet patterns feature fun and bright colours and step-by-step photos or video tutorials to make them beginner friendly.

 She lives in Alberta, Canada with her husband and two beautiful daughters.
 When she’s not crocheting, she also loves running, playing ultimate frisbee, traveling, drinking coffee, and eating sour candy.